 Section 36(1)(a) pertains to permanent residents as well as foreign nationals.

-The trigger for inadmissibility for inadmissibility under section 36(1)(a) is 'serious criminality'.
+The trigger for inadmissibility under section 36(1)(a) is 'serious criminality'.
 Serious criminality is defined as a conviction "for an offence under an Act of Parliament punishable by a maximum term of imprisonment of at least ten years, or of an offence under an Act of Parliament for which a term of imprisonment of more than six months has been imposed".

 All hybrid offences offences are deemed to be indictable for the purpose of determining the maximum term of imprisonment, even if the Crown elects to proceed summarily (s.
 36(3)(a)).
 By way of example, a permanent resident who receives a criminal record of conviction for a charge of assault causing bodily harm, assault with a weapon, or sexual assault, will be criminally inadmissible in Canada having regard to the maximum term of imprisonment by way of indictment, even if the Crown proceeds summarily.